Learning.com Curriculum Icons Key

 Writing prompts that encourage student reflection and further exploration into study areas.
-Teachers can assign journals and respond online to student submissions.
+Teachers can assign application exercises and respond online to student submissions.

 Designed to reinforce students conceptual understanding of key ideas, games can be played individually or as a whole class activity using an interactive whiteboard.

 Printable and video activities can be used for seat work or homework to further reinforce their understanding of key concepts.

 Interactive, core-area projects that blend rich technology with classroom instruction.
 Students work collaboratively as they research information, create digital media, and present their learning to peers.

 Guides provided to support coordinators, classroom teachers, and other educators with navigating and using the Learning.com platform and products.